ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ![](img/difficulty-menu.jpg "Difficulty menu")

 Clicking on the Artist/Title of the beatmap will take you back to the Beatmap Information page.
 You can select a difficulty to mod using the dropdown menu.
-The numbers that appear besides the difficulty name are the number of pending discussions it currently has to resolve. **Make sure you are on the correct difficulty before submitting mods to the beatmap!**
+The number that appears besides the difficulty name is the number of pending discussions which currently has that needs to be resolved. **Make sure you are on the correct difficulty before submitting mods to the beatmap!**

 ### Modding status